suzaku-io/diode/doc/usage/Effects.md

   () => Ajax.get(s"/user/messages?id=$user").map(r => NewMessages(r.responseText))
 ```

 Here the `loadMessagesEffect` doesn't actually execute the Ajax call immediately, but just provides a function to do so.
-Once the call has completed, the result
+Once the future does complete, the
-is mapped into a `NewMessages` action that gets automatically dispatched.
+result is mapped into a `NewMessages` action that gets automatically dispatched.

 To return the effects alongside the new model, use one of the helper functions provided by `ActionHandler`.